oliverw/miningcore/README.md

 ## Donations

-This software comes with a built-in donation of 0.1% per block-reward to support the ongoing development of this project.
-You can also send donations directly to the following accounts:

-* XMR: `46S2AEwYmD9fnmZkxCpXf1T3U3DyEq3Ekb8Lg9kgUMGABn9Fp9q5nE2fBcXebrjrXfZHy5uC5HfLE6X4WLtSm35wUr9Mh46`
-* BTC:  `bc1quzdczlpfn3n4xvpdz0x9h79569afhg0ashwxxp`
-* BCH:  `qrf6uhhapq7fgkjv2ce2hcjqpk8ec2zc25et4xsphv`
-* LTC:  `LTK6CWastkmBzGxgQhTTtCUjkjDA14kxzC`
-* DOGE: `DGDuKRhBewGP1kbUz4hszNd2p6dDzWYy9Q`
-* ETH:  `0xcb55abBfe361B12323eb952110cE33d5F28BeeE1`
-* ETC:  `0xF8cCE9CE143C68d3d4A7e6bf47006f21Cfcf93c0`
-* DASH: `XqpBAV9QCaoLnz42uF5frSSfrJTrqHoxjp`
-* ZEC:  `t1YHZHz2DGVMJiggD2P4fBQ2TAPgtLSUwZ7`
+This software does not include automatic donation.
+If you wish to contribute to the cause, please contact us at info@getblok.io or donate to the following wallets

-* BTG:  `GQb77ZuMCyJGZFyxpzqNfm7GB1rQreP4n6`
+* ERGO: `9gUibHoaeiwKZSpyghZE6YMEZVJu9wsKzFS23WxRVq6nzTvcGoU`